 - HOW Do You Do It?
 The LGBT "TwitterSphere" and the Unique Language of Twitter

 - #ILoveGay and the LGBT Twitter 360° Environment & Network Effect

 - Tips & Tricks on Maximizing Your LGBT Twitter Posts with #ILoveGay

 What Is the #ILoveGay Twitter 360° Network

 What is our goal with #ILoveGay to Consumers?

 What is our goal with #ILoveGay to Businesses?

 To be the Best Brand to work with

-when targeting the LGBT community online,
+when targeting the LGBTQ community online,

 blending influencer marketing, content marketing and social media